Child Maintenance Service UK – Complete Guide

 There may be an instance where your ex-partner has changed address or even moved abroad and you are worried that child support may stop.
-If your ex-partner has changed address, you can always enlist the services of a process server to track them down and to hand deliver child support documents to their new residence – the process server will use their skills to locate your ex and to obtain proof of delivery once they have successfully delivered the documents.
+If your ex-partner has changed address, you can enlist the services of a process server to track them down and hand deliver child support documents to their new residence – the process server will use their skills to locate your ex and to obtain proof of delivery once they have successfully delivered the documents.

 By law, the paying parent HAS to report any change in address or contact details such as phone number.
 Furthermore, the paying parent must also provide notice of any change in circumstances such as a change in employment or salary.